sbb-design-systems/lyne-components/src/components/navigation/navigation/readme.md

 - uses a native dialog element;
 - creates a backdrop for disabling interaction below the navigation;
 - disables scrolling of the page content while open;
-- manages focus properly by setting it on the first focusable element;
+- manages focus properly by setting it on the first focusable element or the first action with the `.sbb-active` class;
 - can act as a host for components as [sbb-navigation-list](/docs/components-sbb-navigation-sbb-navigation-list--docs), [sbb-navigation-marker](/docs/components-sbb-navigation-sbb-navigation-marker--docs) and [sbb-navigation-section](/docs/components-sbb-navigation-sbb-navigation-section--docs);